davidp84/SEPMA2/README.txt

  3. Technician menu

+After logging in (2.2), you will be able to select the option '2 - Technician Login' to access the Technician Menu feature.
 In your terminal, the running program will display four technician menu options:

  1 - View Open Tickets